jmontanholi/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Leaderboard

-> One paragraph statement about the project.
+> Leaderboard to compare users scores!

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+This is a leaderboard website project with the goal to teach us how to use APIs.

 ## Built With

+- HTML & CSS
-- Major languages
+- Bootstrap
-- Frameworks
+- JavaScript
-- Technologies used
+- Webpack
+- Git & Github

 ## Live Demo